U.S. Senate Passes Federal Anti-Cruelty Bill

 Preventing Animal Cruelty and Torture Act Headed to the President’s Desk

-WASHINGTON, DC, USA, November 6, 2019 /EINPresswire.com/ -- Today, the U.S. Senate passed the Preventing Animal Cruelty and Torture (PACT) Act by unanimous consent.
+/EIN News/ -- WASHINGTON, D.C., Nov.
+06, 2019 (GLOBE NEWSWIRE) -- Last night, the U.S. Senate passed the Preventing Animal Cruelty and Torture (PACT) Act by unanimous consent.
 The bill, led by U.S. Sens.
 Pat Toomey (R-PA) and Richard Blumenthal (D-CT), would establish the first federal anti-cruelty law.
-The House of Representatives also recently passed a companion bill, led by Reps.
+The House of Representatives also recently passed the same bill, led by Reps.
 Ted Deutch (D-FL) and Vern Buchanan (R-FL), and now the measure goes to President Trump for his signature.

 “The U.S. is far overdue to establish a federal anti-cruelty law,” said Holly Gann, director of federal affairs at Animal Wellness Action and the Animal Wellness Foundation.
 “We as a nation should have no tolerance for animal abuse, and the PACT Act will allow federal authorities to stop heinous crimes when they occur on the federal level.
 We applaud Senators Toomey and Blumenthal for their tremendous work to shepherd this bill to passage in the Senate.”